joepalermo/dm_math_solvers/README.md

 ____

 Tasks

 - Formalize a few problems from each module
     - [x] buildup a library of operators
     - [x] Turn that into RL env (Gym)
     - [-] Define curriculum
-        - [x] First cut solution: start with uncomposed, then composed, but split composed by # sentences per problem
+        - [x] Difficulty ordering: start with uncomposed, then composed with 2 sentences, composed with 3 sentences, etc...
         - Choose strategy:
             - automatically (treat as a k-armed bandit)
-            - manually? (define difficulty ordering on the modules, define master threshold, define simple strategy for mixing in mastered problems to prevent forgetting)
+            - manually? (define master threshold and define simple strategy for mixing in mastered problems to prevent forgetting)
 - write annotation script (to add the formal elements into the problem description)
-    - Use the script to generated a separate processed dataset which is used to construct RL env- Model and optimization
+    - Use the script to generate a separate processed dataset which is used to construct RL env
-- Decide on problem framing, NN architecture, and training procedure
+- Model and optimization
-    - Decide on input:
+    - Decide on how to represent incomplete compute graphs:
-        - raw text with annotations + intermediate (incomplete) graph as text
+        - text
-        - raw text with annotations + intermediate (incomplete) graph as graph
+        - graph
-    - output: operator probability vector (i.e. policy)
+    - output: action probability vector (i.e. policy)
     - implementation: vanilla transformer or gated transformer XL (more stable for RL?)
     - optimization: PPO?
 - Strategy to alternate between training and running the policy